Message to our patients – update on the COVID-19 booster programme

-- Prescriptions must be collected from your pharmacy, please ensure that you have updated the surgery or POD with your preferred pharmacy.
+- Prescriptions must be collected from your pharmacy, please ensure that you have updated the surgery with your preferred pharmacy.
 Paper prescriptions will not be issued.
 Phase 4 will soon be in place which means that all prescriptions will go electronically except for control drugs.
 You will be given a token to take to a pharmacy if you do not have a nominated pharmacy.
 Please inform reception which pharmacy you would prefer your prescriptions to go to.

 - Appointments with the nurses will be face to face and telephone appointments, the nursing team will contact you before your appointment to ensure you are symptom free and if they can deal with your appointment over the telephone.